MNThomson/Krrruncher/README.md

 ## Persistent Hashes

-By default, the hash list is preserved so that in the future if a hash has already been cracked, it will be immediately serverd.
+By default, the hash list is preserved so that in the future if a hash has already been cracked, it will be immediately served.
 Remove: `- "./flaskserver/data:/data"` for no persistence between sessions.

 ## Scalability